Bay of Plenty weather: A wet start to the week - NZ Herald

-It will be a damp start to the week for much of the Bay of Plenty with rain forecast for the next few days.
+The Bay of Plenty region is set to be doused with rain over the coming week after a prolonged dry period in recent weeks.

+However, there will be a reprieve heading into the long Easter weekend, with the wet weather set to disband on Thursday.

-MetService's forecast for Rotorua today is for scattered rain and northerlies.
-There will be a high of 18C and a low of 16C.
+Rotorua's forecast is for scattered rain and northerlies, with a high of 18C and a low of 16C.

+Tauranga, meanwhile, can today expect occasional rain and northerlies for a high of 22C and a low of 18C.

+Elsewhere, motorists are told to drive to the conditions when it is raining with road conditions more dangerous than normal.

 Tomorrow, Rotorua can expect more rain and northerlies with a high of 20C and a low of 16C.

 On Wednesday in Rotorua, rain will clear in the evening with fine spells developing.
-Northerlies wil gradually die out.
+Northerlies will gradually die out.
 The high will be 19C and the low 11C.

+Tomorrow in Tauranga, there will be periods of rain and northerlies.
+The high will be 24C and the low 18C.

 A brief snapshot of the upcoming week for some of the main areas!